pgadmin-org/pgadmin3/docs/en_US/guruhints.rst

-If you check 'do not show this hint again', the automatic popup of the individual hint will be suppressed in the future, until it is reset in the :ref:`options <options-tab2>`.
+If you check 'do not show this hint again', the automatic popup of the individual hint will be suppressed in the future, until it is reset in the :ref:`options <options-miscellaneous>`.
 Error messages will still appear, but without the extended information as provided by the hints.